 A variety of artists today are working with geoaesthetics and/or long-term scales of thinking that relate to geological processes or geological timescales.
-Vulcanism, earthquakes, weathering and/or the stages of change in plate tectonic processes are dealt with directly, or as analogical and metaphorical terrains for wider issues.
+Volcanism, earthquakes, weathering and/or the stages of change in plate tectonic processes are dealt with directly, or as analogical and metaphorical terrains for wider issues.
 The artists recognise the large-scale processes that may go backwards or forwards in time at scales that are more-than-human.
 Tectonic thinking looks at social, ecological, political, and human issues through the lens of ‘deep time’, particularly recognising forces causing change at different scales: from the local and structural to the significant or considerable.
 It reverses the polarity of human-centred reasoning.
-A variety of approaches and media are included in the exhibition.
+Diverse approaches and media are included in the online exhibition.
 Some creative works explore exchanges of energies or radiation; others work with geo-materiality.
 Responses include speculations, performance, video, sculpture and site specific works.

 Erich Berger Ecological Gyre Theory (Chantelle Mitchell and Jaxon Waterhouse) Ilana Halperin Lee Harrop Rob Kettels Linda Knight and Alys Longley Kelly Leonard Christine Lorenz Annette Nykiel Perdita Phillips Nien Schwarz Elizabeth Shores